+This is perhaps the most frequently asked question by health professional school applicants.
+Why is it asked so often?
+Well, there isn’t a clear-cut answer.
 Everyone has a different opinion on what should be included in a personal statement; therefore, every admissions committee member will have a different approach to reading and reviewing a personal statement.
-Below are a few questions committees generally keep in mind when reading a personal statement.
+Below are a few questions that committees generally keep in mind when reading a personal statement.
 Remember, this is not an exhaustive list and opinions will vary from reader to reader.

 - Who you are as a person? (e.g., background, experiences, education, etc.)

-- Why did you choose law instead of another career path?
+- Why did you choose ___ instead of another career path?

-- Do you possess the qualities necessary to be a law professional?
+- Do you possess the qualities necessary to be a health professional?

-- How do your profession goals coincide with going to law school?
+- How do your professional goals coincide with going to a health professional school?

 - Would I be interested in meeting you?